Responsive Programming Fund

 - must be developed jointly with Labor and Management to qualify.

-- can address training needs for members of the service/maintenance/LPN, professional or technical and RN bargaining units.
+- can address training needs for members of the service, professional or technical and RN bargaining units.

 This training can only be provided free of charge to Training Fund eligible workers.
-Non-eligible workers (e.g., per diem employees) are welcome to participate, but will require separate funding to cover the full cost of participation.
+Non-eligible workers (e.g., per diem employees) are welcome to participate, but will require separate funding to cover the full participation cost.

 Timeline